zopefoundation/Zope/src/ZPublisher/request_params.rst

 Introduction
 ============

-Zope responds to requests, specified via an url, request headers and (optionally) a request body.
+Zope responds to requests, specified via an URL, request headers and (optionally) a request body.
 An url consists of various parts, among them a *path* and a *query*
 (for details see `RFC 2396 <https://www.ietf.org/rfc/rfc2396.txt>`_).